guerrero-fj/permutation_entropy_crops/1_knowledge_base/perm_ent_notes_obs/1_knowledge/Arithmetic Entropy.md

 The method described in this paper offers a **robust, flexible alternative to standard permutation entropy**, particularly when ties are present in the data.
 By explicitly encoding ties and avoiding combinatorics, it preserves critical information and improves sensitivity in distinguishing datasets.
 This approach is well-suited for systems with quantized data, long sequences, or large embedding dimensions.

-If you're interested, I can help implement this arithmetic entropy method or compare it to standard permutation entropy for a dataset of your choice!